 Look Beyond Your Major

-Integrated Minors provide Honors students with a multi-semester cohort experience taking coursework based on a common theme articulating an Honors minor.
-Courses are interdisciplinary across humanities, science, and social science.
-The minors include a summer intensive learning abroad experience that provides fieldwork and culturally immersive learning experiences.
+Integrated Minors provide Honors students with a multi-semester, cohort based program centered on a shared theme that culminates in an Honors minor.
+Coursework is interdisciplinary, spanning the humanities, sciences, and social sciences.
+Each minor includes a summer intensive learning abroad experience that provides fieldwork and culturally immersive learning experiences.
 Options include Ecology & Legacy, Human Rights & Resources, and Health.

 Integrated Minors Facts